jinroh/kadoh/README.md

   // how many peers per seconds are launched
   "speed"    : 1,
   // activity per minutes per bots
+  // no activity when set to false
   "activity" : 50,
   // number of values published by the bots on the DHT "values"   : 100,
+  // when of type xmpp, you have to give the jid and passwords to launch multiple bots
-  // here for instance the jids "kadoh0@jabber.org" .. "kadoh99@jabber.org" with the password "azerty" will be used to connect the bots
+  // here for instance the jids "kadoh0@jabber.org" .. "kadoh99@jabber.org"
+  // with the password "azerty" will be used to connect the bots
-  // if you remove the %d, all bots will have the same address but will connect with different resources to the server
+  // if you remove the `%d', all bots will have the same address but will connect with different resources "jids"     : ["kadoh%d@jabber.org", "azerty"],
-  // when of type xmpp, you have to give the jid and passwords to launch multiple bots "jids"     : ["kadoh%d@jabber.org", "azerty"],
-  // set to true if you want that this DHT launch the bootstraps or not "starter"  : true,
+  // set to true if you want that this DHT launch the bootstraps processes "starter"  : true,
   // specify the bootstraps that will be launched (if starter) and used "bootstraps" : [